ericdke/pnutsay/README.md

     pnutsay -p Hello pnut :)

-*Note that also due to bugs, you __can__ pass other arguments to the pnutprinter pnutsay (but they have to be set after the text, not before).
+*Note that also due to bugs, you __can__ pass other arguments to the pnutprinter pnutsay.
 Example: `pnutsay -p "These pnuts are salty..." -s`*

 ## Tricks